MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/failoverclusters/Set-ClusterAffinityRule.md

 ```

 ### -RuleType
-The RuleType you want to set your affinity rule to.
+The type of the rule you want to set your affinity rule to.
+The acceptable values for this parameter
+are:

+- **SameFaultDomain**.
+Resources must stay within the same fault domain.
+- **SameNode**.
+Resources must stay on the same cluster node.
+- **DifferentFaultDomain**.
+Resources will always stay in different fault domain (anti-affinity).
+- **DifferentNode**.
+Resources will always stay on different cluster nodes (anti-affinity).

 ```yaml
 Type: RuleType